ibm-cloud-docs/power-iaas/faq.md

 [{{site.data.keyword.on-prem}}]{: tag-red}

 The {{site.data.keyword.on-prem-fname}} supports Red Hat Enterprise Linux (RHEL) with RHEL stock images that includes support from IBM and access to RHEL bug fixes from Satellite servers hosted on IBM Cloud.
-This capability is referred to as the Full Linux Subscription (FLS) model, which is different from the Bring Your Own License (BYOL) or custom Linux image model.
+This capability is referred to as the Full Linux Subscription (FLS) model, which is different from the bring your own license or custom Linux image model.
 For more information, see [Full Linux subscription for {{site.data.keyword.on-prem-fname}}](/docs/power-iaas?topic=power-iaas-full-linux-sub).
 {: #FLS}